-Anyone should be treated with dignity and respect when they go for a benefits assessment.
-That's not happening at the moment and we'll be using your stories and experiences to push for change with people in power.
+But PIP isn't working.
+People should be treated with dignity and respect when they go for a benefits assessment.
+And that's not happening.

 "My assessment was with a physiotherapist who was visibly uncomfortable with the details of my self-harming and experiences.
 It was awful."

 "The money I receive isn't just to help me manage my illness.
 It is much more than that to me.
-It enabled me to feel as though I was living as 'normal' a life as possible."
+It enabled me to feel like I was living as 'normal' a life as possible."